Did you know?

 Also, supersetting a compound movement with an isolation movement gives you flexibility in terms of pre-exhaustion or post-exhaustion.
 You can put the isolation movement before the compound exercise or after it to achieve different training effects.

 However, you can superset two compound movements if you are the type that loves intensity and leaves everything in the gym.
 Supersetting two compound movements can often stimulate more muscle growth than other methods.
-But again, it is a very advanced method and should only be used by those with at least a year of experience.
+But again, it is an advanced method and should only be used by those with at least a year of experience.

 How does supersetting stand up to other methods, such as pyramids, drop sets, etc.?

-The Benefits Of Supersetting Include:
+The Benefits Of Supersetting Include

-Save time.
+• Save time.
 Going from one exercise to another without rest will make your workouts shorter and more efficient.

-Increase your intensity.
+• Increase your intensity.
 Because you're working the same muscle, but with different exercises, you're adding to the intensity of your workout.

-Make things interesting.
+• Make things interesting.
 Supersetting can make weight training a little more interesting and definitely more challenging.
 (Source: exercise.about.com)

 In my opinion supersets are better than pyramids and drop sets because they allow for two different exercises to be completed consecutively without any rest in between.
 Pyramids involve one exercise in which the reps are either increased with each set or decreased on each set.

 While this is an effective way of increasing the loading on the muscles, you can only work on one muscle group at the same time.
 However, supersets do not exclude pyramids because they are two different means of training.
-In other words, you can superset Barbell Curls and Skull Crushers and at the same time pyramid the sets.
+In other words, you can superset barbell curls and skull-crushers and at the same time pyramid the sets.

-This is a very advanced and intense method that should only be used by experienced lifters.
+This is an advanced and intense method that should only be used by experienced lifters.
 Other methods such as drop sets, which consist of lifting a certain weight for a number of repetitions and then lowering the weight and lifting for a few more reps before reaching failure, are not as effective as supersetting for the primary reason that they only work a certain muscle or muscle group.

 Which is the best (shocking) method for building muscle?